 Top 12 tips on how to stop cybercriminals from ruining your next vacation.

 1. Be smart when using public WiFi

 We are aware that you cannot stop using public WiFi networks on your trips, especially the ones abroad, but we wanted to highlight the fact that you need to be cautious when doing so.
-Try to keep the sessions brief and never check the auto-connect box on those WiFi networks.
+Try to keep the sessions brief and never check the auto-connect box on those WiFi networks when traveling.
 We recommend you to have anti-virus software installed on all of your connected devices.
 Don’t be shy on using VPN too – these hotspots are public and you never know who is monitoring the network traffic.

 2. Avoid sharing location and travel plans on social media

 One of the worst things that could happen while you are on vacation is to get a call from the neighbors saying that you might have been robbed.
 Limiting the amounts of information that you post on social media will decrease the chances of having your home burglarized while you are away.
 Instead, collect all your fantastic images and upload them after you are back from vacation.
 Burglars are known to monitor social media for tips.

 3. Keep an eye on your connected devices

 There is no doubt, your connected devices contain a lot of information about you.
 It is likely you have your internet banking on there, and perhaps your email where you’ve been sharing login details and other personal information with peers, friends and family.
 Make sure that such data stays safe by locking your device into a hotel safe, or by keeping it close to you at all times.
 At the end of the day you don’t leave your wallet unprotected, why would you do the same with your cell phone or a tablet?
 Keep an eye on them!